 English is the most extensively used official language of aviation for all emergency-related commands and training.
 It is also the language to communicate with colleagues and passengers.

-If English is not your first language, you will need to make sure that you can read, understand, speak and write correctly in English.
+If English is not your first language, you must ensure that you can read, understand, speak, and write correctly in English.
 You can test yourself online if you want to check your level.

 If you fulfill these requirements, you can take these steps:

 1. Browse the airlines that hire cabin crew